GriffinPlus/dotnet-libs-common/README.md

 - Comparers (`IComparer<T>`)
   - `ArrayComparer<T>`: An comparer for arrays of items that implement the `IComparable<T>` interface.
   - `ReadOnlyListComparer<T>`: An comparer for collections implementing the `IReadOnlyList<T>` interface containing items implementing the `IComparable<T>` interface.
+- `DataSize`: Size of some piece of data (with support for calculations and formatting using binary/metric units and auto-scaling).
 - Equality Comparers (`IEqualityComparer<T>`)
   - `ByteArrayEqualityComparer`: An equality comparer for byte arrays (with span support).
   - `IdentityComparer<T>`: An equality comparer that uses `System.Object.ReferenceEquals()` to check two objects for equality.